vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 1. gmsh can be very useful for

    (a) creating magnet design workflow starting from chosing type of magnet followed by main specs to analytical design of the magnet, to 2D model, to 2D simulation and 2D results to 3D model and 3D results and optimization.

-   (b) creating (or modifying) the .pro file for getdp (c) creating .sif file for Elmersolve
+   (b) creating (or modifying) the .pro file for getdp

+   (c) creating .sif file for Elmersolve

    (d) same .geo file can take form of different geometry, depending on parameters selectrd by the user.

+3. GetDP is a comprehensive software application for solving boundary value problems using the finite element method.
+Its versatility, flexibility, meshing capabilities, numerical solvers, parallel computing support, visualization tools, and extensive documentation make it a valuable tool for engineers, researchers, and students working on a wide range of simulation tasks.

-2. getdp is so useful that CERN has brought its own version called cerngetdp. cerngetdp utilizes vast magnetic properties database of cern. so it simplifies the .pro (problem file) creation.
+3A. getdp is so useful that CERN has brought its own version called cerngetdp. cerngetdp utilizes vast magnetic properties database of cern. so it simplifies the .pro (problem file) creation.

 4. The "Run Control" section in ElmerSolver's .sif file is a relatively newer and very powerful addition that significantly enhances E